 Clearfield (CLFD) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the maker of fiber optic management products had lost 4.16% over the past month.
-This has lagged the Computer and Technology sector's gain of 4.11% and the S&P 500's gain of 5.85% in that time.
+Heading into today, shares of the maker of fiber optic management products had lost 10.6% over the past month, lagging the Computer and Technology sector's loss of 4.23% and the S&P 500's gain of 0.17% in that time.

 Investors will be hoping for strength from Clearfield as it approaches its next earnings release.
 In that report, analysts expect Clearfield to post earnings of $0.57 per share.
 This would mark year-over-year growth of 111.11%.
 Our most recent consensus estimate is calling for quarterly revenue of $47 million, up 58.3% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.23 per share and revenue of $185.9 million, which would represent changes of +51.7% and +32.07%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Clearfield.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Clearfield.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Clearfield is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Clearfield is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Clearfield's current valuation metrics, including its Forward P/E ratio of 26.89.
-This valuation marks a premium compared to its industry's average Forward P/E of 20.84.
+Investors should also note Clearfield's current valuation metrics, including its Forward P/E ratio of 26.64.
+This represents a premium compared to its industry's average Forward P/E of 20.88.

 The Wireless Equipment industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 164, which puts it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 108, putting it in the top 43% of all 250+ industries.

 Click to get this free report